Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Evaluation

 We constructed these models for both MNIST and GTSRB datasets.
 We used VGG-19~\cite{DBLP:journals/corr/SimonyanZ14a} as the base architecture and trained each model for 200 epochs.
-The decoder we used here is the QIM decoder in Section~\ref{sec:qim}.
 For $\mathcal{M}_{\phi}$ and $\mathcal{M}_{\psi}$, the seeds determine the iteration order of dataloader and parameters of data augmentation such as resized crop for each data point.
-For $\mathcal{M}_{\phi_1}$, $\mathcal{M}_{\phi_2}$ and $\mathcal{M}_{\psi_2}$, the seeds determine the watermark messages embedded in the decoders.
+For $\mathcal{M}_{\phi_1}$, $\mathcal{M}_{\phi_2}$ and $\mathcal{M}_{\psi_2}$, the seeds determine the watermark messages embedded in the decoders (attractor-based rewriter) or the order of permutation (permutation-based rewriter).